JackGruber/joplin-plugin-note-overview/README.md

 ```

 - `search` Search filters like in Joplin [Documentation of search filters](https://joplinapp.org/#search-filters)
 - `fields` Which fields should be output in the table.
-[Documentation of the possible fields](https://joplinapp.org/api/references/rest_api/#properties)
+[Documentation of the possible fields](https://joplinapp.org/api/references/rest_api/#properties), additionally the fields `tag` and `notebook` available
 - `sort` By which field should be sorted. \<field\> DESC/ASC

 The note content is updated every 5 minutes or manualy by `Tools > Create Note overview`.